hackdaworld/gmote/README.md

 ![Small and mini version of the GMote LoRaWAN node](https://www.digidev.de/gmote/img/pcb_small_min_web03.jpg)

-There are currently two versions (small and mini) of the GMote LoRaWAN node.
+There are currently two versions ([small](pcb/small) and [mini](pcb/mini)) of the GMote LoRaWAN node, which are based on the ATMega 328PB and run quite reliably.
+Moreover, there is one based on the [ARM MCU](pcb/arm), which is in very early stage and comes without any guarantee to work.
+We mean it!

 You can find the available PCBs in the respective [PCB](pcb) directory together with further details as well as the bill of materials and respective [DigiKey](https://www.digikey.de/) part numbers.